sybila/biodivine-hctl-model-checker/README.md

 ### Library

-This package also offers an API for utilizing the model-checking functionality in your own programmes.
+This package also offers an API for utilizing the model-checking functionality.
 The most relevant high-level functionality can be found in modules `analysis` and `model_checking`.

-## Models
+## Model formats

-The tool takes BN models in `aeon` format as its default input, with many example models present in the `benchmark_models` directory.
+The model checker takes BN models in `aeon` format as its default input, with many example models present in the `benchmark_models` directory.
 You can also use `sbml` and `bnet` models by specifying the format as a CLI option (see above).

 ## HCTL formulae